openbaton/docs/docs/nfvo-installation-deb.md

 # Install Open Baton on Linux

-This tutorial will guide towards the installation of an Open Baton environment using the stable binaries version.
+This tutorial will guide towards the installation of an Open Baton environment using the latest stable binaries version.

-**NOTE** - Please refer to [this tutorial](nfvo-installation-src.md) if you are willing to install a development environment where you can easily modify, compile and commit changes to the code base directly.
+**NOTE** - Please refer to [this tutorial](nfvo-installation-src.md) if you prefer to install a development environment where you can easily modify, compile and commit changes to the code base directly.

 A minimal version comprises the following components: